Extra Payments vs Investing

 When Investing Takes Priority

-Very low-rate debt (some federal student loans, subsidized historical rates) may cost less to carry than long-term equity returns—though behavioral preference for debt freedom still valid.
+Very low-rate debt (some federal student loans, subsidized historical rates) may cost less to carry than long-term equity returns—though behavioral preference for debt freedom remains valid.

 The Rate Spread Rule of Thumb